Sanctuary, Chapter 9

 Ejigu nodded, easily translating the words and Clement frowned belatedly.
-“How can this be?” he demanded with a Southern twang.
+“How can this be?” he demanded with a practiced Southern twang.
 “I registered months ago!”
-Then he turned his fierce glare at Ejigu.
+Then he set his fierce glare on Ejigu.
 “Did you not pay the fee on time?”

 “I-I did, s-sir,” Ejigu said with a rehearsed tremble in his voice.
 “T-they must’ve—”